interactiveaudiolab/interactiveaudiolab.github.io/collections/_people-alumni/1_fatemeh-pishdadian.md

 #full description of member goes below the dashed line
 ---
-Fatemeh defended her dissertation in November 2020 in in the Department of Computer Science.
+Fatemeh defended her dissertation in October 2020 in in the Department of Computer Science.
 Her research interest lies in the application of signal processing and machine learning techniques to the analysis of audio/music.
-She is currently employed at Apple.
+She is currently a research engineer at Apple.